Princeton-CDH/ppa-nlp-archive/README.md

-# corppa
+# ppa-nlp archive

-This repository is research software developed as part of the [Ends of Prosody](https://cdh.princeton.edu/projects/the-ends-of-prosody/), which is associated with the [Princeton Prosody Archive](https://prosody.princeton.edu/) (PPA).
+This repository contains research software developed as part of the [Ends of Prosody](https://cdh.princeton.edu/projects/the-ends-of-prosody/), which is associated with the [Princeton Prosody Archive](https://prosody.princeton.edu/) (PPA).
 This software is particularly focused on research and work related to PPA full-text and page image corpora.

-> [!WARNING]
-> This code is primarily for internal team use.
-Some portions of it may eventually be useful for participants of the [Ends of Prosody conference](https://cdh.princeton.edu/events/the-ends-of-prosody/) or be adapted or used elsewhere.
+This archive copy includes all early experimental work in different branches, as well as preliminary work on a python package named corppa.
+The current, active version of the corppa codebase is available at https://github.com/Princeton-CDH/corppa

 ## Basic Usage